On the Boundedness of Globally $F$-split varieties: -Split Mori Fibre Spaces

 This chapter is devoted to the proof, but the outline is as follows.
 We fix a general, very ample divisor $H$ on the base and write $G=f^{*}H$.
 Then argue that $A=-mK_{X}+nG$ is ample, for $m,n$ not depending on $X,\Delta$ or $G$.
 This is done by bounding the intersection of $K_{X}$ with curves not contracted by $f$ and generating an extremal ray in the cone of curves.
 We then show that in fact we may choose these $m,n$ such that $A$ defines a birational map, by lifting sections from $G$ using appropriate boundedness results in lower dimensions.
+The $F$-split assumption is used to lift sections from $G$ with \autoref{vanish}, it will also be needed to apply \autoref{setup} by ensuring that the bases $Z$ are suitably bounded.

 If, for some $t>0$, the non-klt locus of $(X,(1+t)\Delta)$ is contracted then since $(K_{X}+(1+t)\Delta) \sim -tK_{X}$ it follows that every $-K_{X}$ negative extremal ray is generated by a curve $\gamma$ with $K_{X}.\gamma \leq \frac{6}{t}$.
 In particular as we have $G.C \geq 1$ for any $-K_{X}$ negative curve $C$ it must be that $-K_{X}+\frac{7}{t}G$ is ample.
 Clearly for any $(X,\Delta) \to Z$ there is such a $t$, however we wish to find one independent of the pair.
 For this we may use a result due to Jiang, the original proof is a-priori for characteristic $0$, but the proof is arithmetic in nature and holds in arbitrary characteristic.